jjj11x/stc_rpncalc/README.md

 Thus, there are special compiler directives to tell it where to place things in memory.
 Even for a simple calculator, there isn't enough directly addressable memory for everything.

 Currently all of the code space is full, although there are ways to free some of it up.
 This would involve changing the code and build to not use `--stack-auto`.
 It might be possible to add back in square root (using newton's method), maybe logarithms/exponents (and thus arbitrary powers including square roots), and maybe if there's still space left, the original resistor value calculator and the decimal/hex converter.

+# Licensing
+This code is licensed under GPLv3.